 “Every Standardbred horse should be treated with respect, compassion and understanding and shall receive a standard of care which allows them to enjoy a good quality of life while in the racing industry and on retirement.”

-Harness Racing New Zealand has a Health and Animal Welfare Policy (see here).
+Harness Racing New Zealand has a Health and Animal Care Policy (see here).

 - Other activities associated with racing and training

-Harness Racing New Zealand is committed to the health and welfare of horses involved in the wide range of harness racing related activities in New Zealand.
-Harness Racing New Zealand considers that the health and animal welfare standards in the industry should exceed those standards legally required in New Zealand, to ensure the ongoing sustainability and integrity of the New Zealand Harness Racing industry.
+Harness Racing New Zealand is committed to the health and care of horses involved in the wide range of harness racing related activities in New Zealand.
+Harness Racing New Zealand considers that the health and animal care standards in the industry should exceed those standards legally required in New Zealand, to ensure the ongoing sustainability and integrity of the New Zealand Harness Racing industry.

-Harness Racing New Zealand is currently in the process of launching an exciting new initiative; Harness Education & Rehoming Opportunities (HERO).
+Harness Racing New Zealand has it's very own Life After Racing initiative, Harness Education & Rehoming Opportunities (HERO).
 HERO was initially launched in July 2015 as a joint initiative of Harness Racing Victoria and the State Government via the Victorian Racing Industry Fund and Harness Racing New Zealand are proud to be joining this venture.
 HERO promotes life after racing options for retired Standardbreds, with an emphasis on developing positive pathways for horses exiting the competitive environment and encouraging industry participants to factor retirement into their day to day welfare programs.

 On retirement from the industry, the owner is responsible for notifying Harness Racing New Zealand of what has happened to the horse on leaving the industry.

 Harness Racing New Zealand requires a greater understanding of what happens to horses when they leave the industry, and is in the process of updating its procedures and New Zealand Rules of Harness Racing to improve the retirement process.